DevCan - Probability of Developing or Dying of Cancer

 DevCan 6.7.7 is the current version of the software (released April 2019).
 It supports rate editing, sensitivity analysis, user-defined databases, confidence intervals, and the ability to get risk estimates from any age to any age.
 All revisions made for the current release of the software are listed in readme.txt.
 The methods section provides information about the methods used in DevCan including a comparison to methods used in previous versions.

 This version of DevCan includes the following two incidence databases with matching US mortality data, and a US mortality database for calculating probability of dying:1975

-- SEER 18 incidence database for 2000-2015 with follow-back to 1995 with Kaposi Sarcoma and Mesothelioma classified as individual sites.
+- SEER 21 incidence database for 2000-2016 with with Kaposi Sarcoma and Mesothelioma classified as individual sites.
 This database includes detailed racial and ethnic data

-- Total US mortality data for 2000-2015 with Kaposi Sarcoma and Mesothelioma classified as individual sites.
-This database includes detailed racial and ethnic data
+- Total US mortality data for 2000-2016 with Kaposi Sarcoma and Mesothelioma classified as individual sites.
+This database includes detailed racial and ethnic data.

 Additional DevCan databases are available as downloadable DevCan databases.
 If you have data formatted for versions 4.x of DevCan, a conversion utility is available to change the format of the database to one readable by the current version (refer to FAQ #6)